 The first point of contact for concerns should be the class teacher.
-If you feel that there are still concerns or questions unresolved then contact the SENDCo (Sally Hewitt), SENDCo assistant (Helen Edwards) or Head of School (Kate Whitford) to arrange a meeting.
+If you feel that there are still concerns or questions unresolved then contact the SENDco (Sally Hewitt), SENDco assistant (Helen Edwards) or Head Teacher (Kate Whiteford) to arrange a meeting.